sigdotcom/mstacm.org/deploy/README.md

     terraform apply
     ```

-15. Copy `group_vars/api-prod.yml.template` into `group_vars/api-prod.yml`:
-    ```sh
-    cp  group_vars/api-prod.yml.template group_vars/api-prod.yml
-    ```

-16. Navigate to the DigitalOcean dashboard in the mstacm team and click the
+11. Navigate to the DigitalOcean dashboard in the mstacm team and click the
     **Databases** tab.

-17. Click on the `mstacm-postgres-cluster`.
+12. Click on the `mstacm-postgres-cluster`.
 This should look like:
     ![Database Page](./imgs/digitalocean_database_page.png)

-18. Configure the **Trusted Sources** to be the droplet created with terraform
+13. Configure the **Trusted Sources** to be the droplet created with terraform
     `api.mstacm.org`.
 If completed correctly, this should look like:
     ![Trusted Sources](./imgs/trusted_sources.png)

-19. Create the `phoenix` database and user in the **Users & Databases** tab.
+14. Create the `phoenix` database and user in the **Users & Databases** tab.

-20. (optional, but recommended) Upload an old backup of the database to the new
+15. (optional, but recommended) Upload an old backup of the database to the new
     database `phoenix` database:
     ```sh
     cat <YOUR_BACKUP_FILE> | gzip -d | psql <YOUR_CONNETION_STRING_TO_DATABASE>
     ```

-21. Edit the `groups_vars/api-prod.yml` file with the appropriate environment
+16. Edit the `groups_vars/api-prod.yml` file with the appropriate environment
     variables.
 Tips on where the acquire the correct values are found in the
     comments of this file.
+The file is encrypted using [Ansible
+    Vault][ansible-vault-url] so that it can be automatically deployed by [Circle
+    CI][circle-ci-url].
+To edit, get the vault password from the ACM Bitwarden
+    account or ask the Chair of ACM Web and use the following command:
+    ```
+    ansible-vault edit group_vars/api-prod.yml
+    ```

-22. Run the ansible playbook:
+17. Run the ansible playbook:
     ```
     ansible-playbook -i production site.yml
     ```